scottdware/go-panos/README.md

 `show, get, set, edit, delete, rename, override, move, clone, multi-move, multi-clone`

+> *NOTE*: For specific examples of how to use xpath values when using these actions, visit the [PAN-OS XML API configuration API][pan-xml-api-config].

-These actions are used in the following functions:
+The above actions are used in the following `go-panos` functions:

 `XpathConfig(), XpathGetConfig(), XpathClone(), XpathMove(), XpathMulti()`

-Please visit the official documentation at [Godoc][godoc-go-panos].

 ### Handling Shared objects on Panorama